 On this page

 Algolia Recommend lets you display recommendations on your website.
 Recommendations encourage users to expand their search and browse more broadly.
-If an item isn’t exactly what users are looking for, they can quickly jump to similar or complementary items if they don’t find a precise match.
+Users can jump to similar or complementary items if they don’t find a precise match.

 How Recommend works

-Items are considered similar if the same set of users interacted with them.
+- Similar if the same set of users interacts with them.

 Algolia Recommend builds models from your index and user events,